MageMCU/Serial-Communication/Digital Signals/Devices/README.md

             - (file located at the Numerics repository)
     - **Example Code** Visit Github website...
 ## Note
 - The code implementation from the sources is part of the header file.
 There is no cpp-file.
-Therefore the altered hearder files are located here under their appropriate folders.
+Therefore the altered header files are located here under their appropriate folders.
 - The code from the sources seems to perform well enough until further testing.
 - The number of devices used will increase...
 Enjoy!